 Use of abusive language or fighting is not permitted under any circumstances.
 Punishment for individuals involved is at the discretion of the coaches, athletic director and administrator.
-Participants should remember that if an official removes the student from a contest, they are ineligible for the next contest.
+Participants should remember that if an official removes the student from a contest, they are ineligible for the next contest, and they may not attend the contest.